Dr. Reddy's Laboratories Q4 24/25 Earnings Call Transcript

 Richa Periwal

-Head of Investor Relations and Analytics at Dr. Reddy’s Laboratories
+Head of Investor Relations at Dr. Reddy's Laboratories Limited

-Additionally, today's discussion includes certain non GAAP financial measures.
-For a reconciliation of GAAP to non GAAP measures, please refer to our press release.
-Before we continue, I would like to remind everyone that the safe harbor provisions outlined in today's press release also applies to this conference call.
-Now I hand over the call to LJ.
+This call is being recorded, and both the playback and transcripts will be available on our website soon.
+All discussions and analysis in this call will be based on the IFRS consolidated financial statements.
+Additionally, today's discussion includes certain non-GAAP financial measures.
+For the reconciliation of GAAP to non-GAAP measures, please refer to our press release.
+Before we continue, I would like to remind everyone that the safe harbor provisions outlined in today's press release also apply to this conference call.
+Now, I hand over the call to MVN.

 M V Narasimham